Insular art: Illuminated manuscripts

 Usually dated to around 800, although sometimes up to a century earlier, the place of origin is disputed between Iona and Kells, or other locations.
 It is also often thought to have been begun in Iona and then continued in Ireland, after disruption from Viking raids; the book survives nearly intact but the decoration is not finished, with some parts in outline only.
 It is far more comprehensively decorated than any previous manuscript in any tradition, with every page (except two) having many small decorated letters.
 Although there is only one carpet page, the incipit initials are so densely decorated, with only a few letters on the page, that they rather take over this function.
 Human figures are more numerous than before, though treated in a thoroughly stylised fashion, and closely surrounded, even hemmed in, by decoration as crowded as on the initial pages.
+Books, however, are the most directly depicted objects in the illustrations.
 A few scenes such as the Temptation and Arrest of Christ are included, as well as a Madonna and Child, surrounded by angels (the earliest Madonna in a Western book).
 More miniatures may have been planned or executed and lost.
 Colours are very bright and the decoration has tremendous energy, with spiral forms predominating.
 Gold and silver are not used.
+The Book of Kells is held in Trinity College Dublin.

+A lesser known Insular manuscript in Trinity College Dublin's library is the Garland of Howth, which is in a damaged condition.
+Two of its illuminated pages remain, decorated with the common motifs of the Insular style.

 Other books

 A distinctive Insular type of book is the pocket gospel book, inevitably much less decorated, but in several cases with Evangelist portraits and other decoration.
-Examples include the Book of Mulling, Book of Deer, Book of Dimma, and the smallest of all, the Stonyhurst Gospel (now British Library), a 7th-century Anglo-Saxon text of the Gospel of John, which belonged to St Cuthbert and was buried with him.
+Examples include the Book of Mulling, Book of Deer, Book of Dimma, Book of Armagh, and the smallest of all, the Stonyhurst Gospel (now British Library), a 7th-century Anglo-Saxon text of the Gospel of John, which belonged to St Cuthbert and was buried with him.
 Its beautifully tooled goatskin cover is the oldest Western bookbinding to survive, and a virtually unique example of Insular leatherwork, in an excellent state of preservation.

 Both Anglo-Saxon and Irish manuscripts have a distinctive rougher finish to their vellum, compared to the smooth-polished surface of contemporary continental and all late-medieval vellum.
 It appears that, in contrast to later periods, the scribes copying the text were often also the artists of the illuminations, and might include the most senior figures of their monastery.